TRANSPORTER: Transferring Visual Semantics from VLM Manifolds: Experiments

 \textbf{Baselines}.
 Compared to VLM-adjusted prior works, \serpantinelight{TRANSPORTER} yields consistently better semantic alignment and visual quality scores.
 Notably, as shown in~\cref{tab:method_comparisons::videollama3}, CLIP$^{\text{v}}$ scores on VideoLLaMA 3 embeddings are improved two-fold with L2V to 35.44, compared to the best AM optimization setting with 16.74.
 Similarly, significant CLIP$^{\text{v}}$ aesthetic score improvements are observed.
 The largest gains reported are for generations conditioned on Phi 4 MM logits, as in~\cref{tab:method_comparisons::phi4}, alongside better embedding cossim divergence score $\Delta$.
 The suitability of L2V for video model explanations is further evident across visual quality metrics.
 Videos corresponding to Gemma 3 logits, in~\cref{tab:method_comparisons::gemma3}, are significantly closer to real videos with a $-2.31e^3$ decrease in FVD.
 Similar trends are also observed for VideoLLaMA 3 logits with $\text{LPIPS}^{\text{v}}$ consistently reduced by $-5.29$ compared to $\omega^+$ and $\omega^-+\Delta \omega$ AM.

 \textbf{Multi-metric results}. \cref{tab:similarity_measures} compares embeddings of generated and real videos across VLM encoders.
 As shown, the baseline struggles to approximate the distribution of real videos.
 AM does not suffice to capture the high embedding complexity, nor can it effectively disentangle the multi-modal representations of VLMs.
 With the refined L2V task for visual explanations, \serpantinelight{TRANSPORTER} can generate detailed videos that best correspond to expected token distributions, as shown by the improvements in the cosine similarity and KL divergence scores.
-In tandem, the videos generated by \serpantinelight{TRANSPORTER} maintain a high semantic and visual quality, given decreases across distance metrics.
+In tandem, the videos generated by \serpantinelight{TRANSPORTER} maintain high semantic and visual quality, as evidenced by decreases in distance metrics.